 1. Protection from Impact

 The primary function of a ski helmet is to protect your head from the impact of collisions, falls, or objects.
 Skiers are often at high speeds, which increases the likelihood of accidents.
-A properly fitting helmet helps absorb shock and distributes the impact, reducing the risk of severe head injuries.
+A properly fitting helmet helps absorb shock and distribute the impact, reducing the risk of severe head injuries.

 2. Preventing Concussions